tenintech/active-directory-setup-lab/README.md

 <hr />

 ## What I Learned
 During this lab I learned how important DNS configuration is when setting up Active Directory in Azure.
-This is necessary so that the users computers don't go looking out on the world wide web but get their information from inside the domain.
+Matching the IP Address to the same network is critical for ensuring direct, secure, and reliable communication for Active Directory services.
+Otherwise, network traffic may be blocked, misrouted or fail to resolve.

 <h2>⏭️Next Steps</h2>